 A school must implement at least one technology-based deterrent of its choosing to combat the illegal downloading or other acquisition of copyrighted materials by users of its network.
 A school will also be required to determine whether it is practicable for the school to offer legal alternatives to the illegal downloading or other acquisition of copyrighted materials.
-If legal alternatives are offered, the school must periodically review those alternatives and ensure that the result of that review is made available to students.
+If it is practicable to do so, the school must review the legal alternatives it offers and ensure that the result of that review is made available to students.